MicrosoftDocs/dynamics365smb-docs/business-central/finance-sustainability-journal.md

 # Record sustainability entries

-Currently, the only way to record greenhouse gas (GHG) emissions in the **sustainability ledger** is to use **sustainability journals**.
+Currently, the only way to record greenhouse gas (GHG) emissions in the sustainability ledger is to use sustainability journals.

 ## Sustainability journals

 Sustainability journals are designed to track and record sustainability-related activities by using the same user experience as other journals in Business Central.
 Users who have the necessary information can manually enter emissions in a journal.
 Alternatively, if they lack the information, they can use built-in formulas to accurately calculate emissions based on specific known parameters that correspond to various types of sources and accounts.

 The information that you enter in a journal is temporary and can be changed while it's in that journal.
-When you post the journal, the information is transferred to **sustainability ledger entries** on individual **sustainability accounts**, where it can't be changed.
+When you post the journal, the information is transferred to sustainability ledger entries on individual sustainability accounts, where it can't be changed.
 However, you can post reversing or correcting entries.

 ### Use journal templates and batches

-By default, there are two **sustainability journal templates**: the standard template and the recurring template.
+By default, there are two sustainability journal templates: the standard template and the recurring template.

 For each journal template, you can set up your own personal journal as a journal batch.
 To do so, select the **Batches** action on the **Sustainability Journal Templates** page, and then create the new **sustainability journal batch** on the new page.
 For example, you can define your own journal batch for each emission scope by using the **Emission Scope** option and then selecting among the three existing scopes.
 For each batch, you can add or change the **Source Code** and **Reason Code** values.